manasadaggubati/CoManagePlugin/README.md

 2. The IdentifierHasher plugin generates shortened identifiers, primarily intended for use with the ResearchNavigatorProvisioner.
 See the README in the plugin directory for more details.
+3. The AffiliationCheckerEnroller checks to see if an enrollee has an acceptable affiliation before completing enrollment.
+See the README in the plugin directory for more details.